 Forklift Operators.
 Your forklift operators should have the authority to stop operations if they see unsafe conditions in the bale storage areas, such as unauthorized employees in the area, damaged or off-balance bale stacks, or any other situation or procedure that could cause injury or damage.
 They should also be trained to always be on the lookout for pedestrian traffic.

 Empowering Employees for Safety

-I believe that all employees should have “Stop Work Authority” that allows them to call a time out if they observe, or are asked to perform, work that is unsafe – in bale storage areas or anywhere else in the MRF.
+We believe that all employees should have “Stop Work Authority” that allows them to call a time out if they observe, or are asked to perform, work that is unsafe – in bale storage areas or anywhere else in the MRF.

-When it comes to bale safety, the bottom line is this: regardless of position or title, it’s up to us as safety leaders to reduce or eliminate hazards from the workplace and ensure that all of our employee have a safe and healthful work environment.
+When it comes to bale safety, the bottom line is this: regardless of position or title, it’s up to us as safety leaders to reduce or eliminate hazards from the workplace and ensure that all of our employees have a safe and healthful work environment.
 It’s simply good business!